Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "Either way, it's my problem now. *Our* problem."

 "I can think of worse problems to have," Ricard said.
 "Besides, are you so sure it truly *is* a problem?
-It's a beautiful house, and to my knowledge it's neither in danger of collapse or haunted."
+It's a beautiful house, and to my knowledge it's neither in danger of collapse nor haunted."

+"Ricard, I know you mean well," Francis said, leaning forward in the armchair.
+"But there is no way we're packing up and moving out here.
+I'm putting the kibosh on that idea right now.
+There's just no way we can do that."

+"I'm not at all suggesting we move here," Ricard said, striking a conciliatory tone.
+Francis suspected that he'd come to revise that statement sooner or later.
+"But surely there's a middle ground between rearranging our lives completely and just selling off the place."

+"Do you have any idea how much maintenance a house like this requires?"
+Francis hopped out of his chair, pacing the room.
+"It would almost be less work to move here full time than to keep it as a summer house or something.
+We'd end up paying a small fortune to renovate it, and I'm not sure how often we'd even come here."

+"So you're saying it would be better to move here?"

+"What did I just say about that?"
+Francis glared at Ricard who grinned back at him.

+"Then what do you want to do?

 --